-The Public Boating Education program, the Off-Highway Motor Vehicle program, the Non-Motorized Trails program, IDPR region offices, and most state parks also partner with a large number of ongoing, special event, or special project volunteers who donate their time at regular intervals or maybe just once a year.
-These project volunteers may come to us as groups or individuals, and usually work on specific tasks with a defined product or end-point.
-They do not live on site.
+The Public Boating Education program, the Off-Highway Motor Vehicle program, the Non-Motorized Trails program, IDPR region offices, and most state parks also partner with many ongoing, special event, or special project volunteers who donate their time.
+These project volunteers may come as groups or individuals, and usually work on specific tasks with a defined product or endpoint.
+The volunteers do not live on site.
 Project volunteer contributions can be ongoing or a one-time event.
 They may be stipend "volunteers" such as AmeriCorps, Student Conservation Association students, or "managers-in-training" volunteers, alternative sentencing volunteers, or families.

-Youth organizations, such as Girl/Boy Scouts, 4-H, Campfire, etc. are probably the most visible sources for involving groups of children.
+Youth organizations, such as Girl/Boy Scouts, 4-H, Campfire, etc. are the most visible sources for involving groups of children.
 Church/synagogue/mosque youth programs, sports leagues, special interest clubs, recreation centers, performing arts troupes, and after-school daycare groups also provide IDPR with sources of special event or one-day project volunteers.